-There are two simple rules for owning a small shoe collection that is versatile enough to cover all bases.
+There are two simple rules for owning a small men’s shoe collection that is versatile enough to cover all the essential types of shoes for men.
 The first: forgo fashion and hotfoot it to classic styles.
 The second: spend as much as you can.
 Think quality, not quantity because the old adage is true.
-Your shoes are often the first thing people notice about you, especially if they look like they’ve been round too many blocks.
-Since this is about having as few pairs as possible, there’s one more rule: be brutal.
-Some of our favourite styles are not included below because they’re not absolutely essential if you’re on a budget or trying to save space.
-Chelsea boots?
-Hiking boots?
-Nice to have, not need to have.
-The same goes for monk straps, pool sliders and even high tops.
-But whatever your look, whatever your budget and whatever’s in the diary over the next 12 months, if own a pair of well-made shoes in each of the following styles, you’ll have just about every social situation – from office to gym to bar – stylishly shod.
-You need never put a foot wrong again.
+Your shoes are often the first thing people notice about you, especially if they look like they’ve been around too many blocks.

 Chunky trainers might be having a fashion moment, but the minimalist sneaker is the real wardrobe hero.
 Based on a retro tennis shoe, this simple sneaker has become an essential component in most of our outfits in recent years and it should be in yours too.
 The real deal is devoid of any obvious sports logos or branding, thick treads or air cushioned soles, are made of leather (real or imitation), and are never to be confused with plimsoles.

 Ostensibly, the name comes from a type of half boot that became popular at Oxford University in the 1800s, but today most Oxfords will be found in shoe format.
 In technical shoe-geek terms, these are ‘close-laced’ shoes, where the inside and outside quarters are stitched under the vamp (the piece of leather that makes up the front of the shoe) and the tongue is stitched in separately.
 A high-quality pair is a worthy investment because they’ll never not work for smart occasions.
 Some of the finest examples are made in England by Crockett & Jones, Church’s, Loake, Tricker’s and John Lobb.

 The technical difference with an Oxford is in the construction; the tongue is part of the vamp (not stitched on separately) and the quarters are stitched to a tab point either side of the vamp – this is known as ‘open lacing’.
 The sole is another key component with the Derby: these can be leather or rubber for extra grip and durability.
 The upper is stitched to the leather strip known as the welt, which is then stitched to the insole of the shoe.
 This game changing method made shoes waterproof and today, Grenson is a go-to brand for its triple welted Derby.

 This type of shoe covers a range of styles including the penny and tassel loafer.
 The slip on has American heritage and is synonymous with the preppy ‘Ivy League’ look and Michael Jackson’s Moonwalk.
 George Henry Bass, maker of the original penny loafer, founded G.H Bass & Co. in Maine in the United States in 1876.
 His famous ‘Weejuns’ are still the most notable style today and were based on the Norwegian farm shoe.

 For anywhere with inclement weather, work boots remain an essential type of shoe for tricky terrain and wet conditions, the smarter equivalent to wellingtons.
 The laced Derby work boot is a double-lined extension of the shoe version, and a smarter relation to the hiking boot.
 It looks excellent with heavy weight fabrics such as wool or tweed trousers, cropped above the ankle.
 Incidentally, Daniel Craig, as James Bond, wore Crockett & Jones’ Radnor boot for scenes in SPECTRE so you can be sure that in a Derby boot, you’re ready for anything.

 Sturdier and more versatile than flip flops, espadrilles are fairly comfortable for short distances and suitable for sandy shores and beyond.
 Which means you can wear them from beach to bar and then take in the sights of the old town.
 The canvas uppers are breathable and cover the front of the foot – a bonus if you forgot to tidy your nails.
 Espadrilles go well with linen, beach wear, shorts, chinos, light jeans and can even go with a summer suit on the right occasion – a pool side wedding for example – but never, ever with socks.

 Ever heard of Carolyn Davidson?
 We doubt it.
 So, you might be surprised to learn you could be wearing one of her designs right now.
 In 1971 Davidson designed the